Cavalieri Estimator

 Figure 2.
 CE estimation for point counting across sections.

 The CE calculation requires the determination of the shape factor.
-This value can be determined either by estimation or by inspection.
-It has been erroneously claimed that the shape factor must be known exactly.
-That is not true as has been demonstrated in the section on point counting CE.
 The shape factor is defined as the boundary length divided by the square root of the profile area.
 The Cavalieri estimator has already estimated the profile area.
 The boundary length must now be estimated.
 The shape factor varies little between similar organs so once the shape factor has been determined the same value can be used in other Cavalieri estimators.

 To make the formula easier to understand here is an example.